 While the utensils are out of the drawer, take that time to clean inside where crumbs have collected.
 Put the utensil caddy in the top rack of the dishwasher (or wipe it down with a rag dipped in warm, soapy water), then use a lint roller to pick up crumbs.

 Prep Before You Decorate the Tree

-As you set up the tree, don’t forget the oldie, but goodie trick of placing a tree bag beneath your Frasier Fir (or evergreen of your choice) to make future cleanup easier.
+As you set up the tree, don’t forget the oldie-but-goodie trick of placing a tree bag beneath your Frasier Fir (or evergreen of your choice) to make future cleanup easier.
 Keep it covered with the tree skirt and no one will be the wiser (until disposal day comes around!).
-Keep the tree well-watered (it needs about a gallon a day) to keep it healthy and to prevent more needles from falling.
-Once you’ve got it all set up, if those vintage ornaments seem a little dull, revive their shine by applying a coat of clear or glittery nail polish.
-Voila—shiny as new!
+Keep the tree well watered (it needs about a gallon a day) to keep it healthy and to prevent more needles from falling.

 Once the holiday hubbub winds down, it is time to deal with all of the evergreen needles littering the floor.
-Rather than reaching for the vacuum (which can be clogged by needles), corral the debris on rugs and floors with a rubber broom (like the Pet Buddies FurStatic Pet Hair Broom, $28, amazon.com).
+Rather than reaching for the vacuum (which can get clogged by needles), corral the debris on rugs and floors with a rubber broom.
 Pine needles are less likely to stick in the bristles, says Marie Stegner, a consumer health advocate for Maid Brigade, a national housecleaning service.
-Bonus: If you’ve got a pet that sheds, this tool will come in handy year round when removing fur from upholstery and rugs.
+Bonus: If you’ve got a pet that sheds, a rubber broom will come in handy year-round when removing fur from upholstery and rugs.